dheemanthp/Android/MVVM/DataBindingLibrary.md

 Example:
 If you put tag like "layout" in XML file, you will get a ***Binding Class ProfileBinding***

+As Kanye West said:

+> We're living the future so
+> the present is our past.

 >   <!-- profile.xml -->
 >   <layout>
 >   <LinearLayout>
->   If add variables to this layout , then setters and getters are generated in the Binding Class
+>   If you add variables to this layout , then setters and getters are generated in the Binding Class
 >     <data>
 >      <variable>
 >      name = "user"